madprops/blog/jstyle.md

 Something I do very often is build and insert DOM elements on the fly.

-I made a helper funciton for this:
+I made a helper function for this:

 ```js
 // Create an html element